with-code-example/golang-with-code-example/content/english/blog/templates-views-fiber-dynamic-web-interfaces.md

 ## Rendering HTML Templates in Fiber Golang

-Rendering HTML templates is a fundamental aspect of web development.
+Rendering HTML templates in [fiber golang](https://golang.withcodeexample.com/blog/fiber-golang-powerful-web-framework/) is a fundamental aspect of web development.
 Templates are used to create the structure and layout of web pages, with placeholders for dynamic content.
 In Fiber, rendering HTML templates is a straightforward process.
 Let's dive into the intricacies of rendering templates in Fiber.

 ## Using a Template Engine in Fiber Golang

-Fiber allows you to render HTML templates with ease by integrating a template engine.
+[Fiber](https://golang.withcodeexample.com/blog/fiber-golang-powerful-web-framework/) allows you to render HTML templates with ease by integrating a template engine.
 The most commonly used template engine in Fiber is **"html/template"**, which is part of Go's standard library.
 It provides a powerful and flexible way to create and render HTML templates.

 To use the **"html/template"** package in Fiber, you first need to create a new instance of the template engine and parse your template files.
 Here's a basic example: